Kyle Dixon (footballer)

-Kyle Antony Dixon (born 1994) is an English footballer who plays for Belper Town as a midfielder.
+Kyle Antony Tony Dixon (born 1994) is an English footballer who plays for Shepshed Dynamo as a midfielder.

 Career

 Born in Nottingham, Dixon started a two-year scholarship in 2011 with Notts County.
 He made his professional debut on 4 September 2012, in a 2–1 victory over Scunthorpe United in the Football League Trophy, replacing Joss Labadie as a substitute.
 He left Notts County by mutual consent in February 2015.
 In 2020, Dixon joined Basford United F.C.

 On 3 June 2021, Dixon joined Gainsborough Trinity.